What We Do

 Return to Play has decades of experience applying their excellent manual skills to treat the young to the young at heart and anyone in between for their acute injuries like sprains and strains to chronic pain like in your back or neck.
 We use different modalities like Swedish Massage, Cupping, Soft Tissue Release, Myofascial Release, Ultrasound, IFC, EMS, etc.

-We also treat concussions using craniosacral therapy although craniosacral therapy is not limited to just concussions.
+We also treat concussions using craniosacral therapy (CST) although CST is not limited to just concussions.
 It can be applied to many different issues and is a means of releasing deep fascial restriction.
 Did you know that sometimes chronic pain can be caused by unhappy organs?
 That can be addressed by visceral manipulation.
 This treatment approach along with CST is very gentle but don’t underestimate the impact that those subtle changes make in the body.
 Freeing restriction opens you up to movement.
 That local release can have a global impact.

 Why We Do